hpgrahsl/kryptonite-for-kafka/docs/modules/kroxylicious-filter.md

 ## Schema Registry Subjects

-When `record_format` is `JSON_SR` or `AVRO`, the filter creates and manages additional schema registry subjects alongside the original record value schemas.
+When `record_format` is `JSON_SR` or `AVRO`, the filter creates and manages extra schema registry subjects alongside the original record value schemas.
 All subject names are derived from the original `<topic>-value` subject and follow these naming conventions:

 | Subject name | Purpose |
 |---|---|